Huni: Attestations

 Huni is not a well attested pharaoh; most of the attestations only point indirectly to him.
 There are only two contemporary objects with his name.

-The first one is a conical stele made of red granite, discovered in 1909 on the island of Elephantine.
+The first one is a conical stele made of red granite, discovered in 1909 on the island of Elephantine by Henri Gauthier.
 The object is 160 cm long, 69 cm thick and 50 cm broad.
-Its shape resembles a typical Benben stele, as known from mastaba tombs of early dynastic kings.
-At the front, the cone presents a rectangular niche with an incarved inscription inside.
-The inscription mentions a royal palace named Palace of the headband of Huni and writes Huni's name above inside a royal cartouche.
+Its shape resembles a typical Benben stele, as known from mastaba tombs of the early dynastic kings.
+At the front, the cone presents a rectangular niche with an encarved inscription inside.
+The inscription mentions a royal palace named the Palace of the headband of Huni and writes Huni's name above it inside a royal cartouche.
 The decorated niche is interpreted by scholars as a so-called "apparition window".
 The lower part of the window frame is flattened and elongated and shows traces of a second inscription, apparently the same as inside the window.
-It is not fully clarified, where exactly the object was once on display.
+It is not fully clarified where exactly the object was once on display.
 Because it was found very close to a stepped pyramid, Egyptologists such as Rainer Stadelmann propose a position on the very front of the monument, or even visibly embedded in one of the steps.
-Today Huni's dedication cone is on display in the Cairo Museum as object JE 41556.
+Today Huni's dedication cone is in the possession of the Cairo Museum as object JE 41556.

 The second finding, discovered in 2007, is a polished stone bowl made of magnesite, found at South-Abusir in the mastaba tomb AS-54, belonging to a high official, whose name is yet unknown to archaeologists.
 The stone vessel inscription mentions Huni's name without a cartouche, but with the Njswt-Bity title.
 The orthography of the hieroglyphs that form Huni's name makes a reading as Njswt-Hw or Hw-en-Niswt plausible.

-Huni is also attested in mastaba L6 at Saqqara, attributed to the official Metjen and dating to the end of the 3rd dynasty.
+Huni is also attested in mastaba L6 at Saqqara, attributed to the official Metjen and dating to the end of the third dynasty.
 There, an inscription was found with the name of a royal domain Hw.t-njswt.-hw ("Hut-nisut-hu") of Huni.

 Huni is further mentioned on the back of the Palermo stone in the section concerning the reign of the 5th-dynasty king Neferirkare Kakai, who apparently had a mortuary temple built for the cult of Huni.
 The temple, however, has not yet been located.

 Finally, Huni is attested in the papyrus Prisse, in the Instructions of Kagemni, probably dating to the 13th dynasty.
 The papyrus gives an important indication about Huni's succession in column II, line 7:

-Most scholars today think that this extract may strengthen the theory that Huni was the last king of the 3rd dynasty and immediate predecessor of king Snefru (the first ruler of the 4th dynasty).
+Most scholars today think that this extract may strengthen the theory that Huni was the last king of the 3rd dynasty and the immediate predecessor of king Sneferu (the first ruler of the 4th dynasty).